Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

     reason: Warning raised to error while PR was being reviewed.
 SystemData will implement in next preview version.
   - suppress: R4009
     from: apimpolicyfragments.json
     reason: Warning raised to error while PR was being reviewed.
 SystemData will implement in next preview version.
+  - suppress: LroErrorContent
+    from: apimapis.json
+    reason: Error Schema not referencing Common Schema V2.
+Will fix in the future.
+  - suppress: LroErrorContent
+    from: apimusers.json
+    reason: Error Schema not referencing Common Schema V2.
+Will fix in the future.
 suppressions:
   - code: PropertiesTypeObjectNoDefinition
     from: definitions.json